Ground Mounted Solar vs Floating Solar

 Get Started with Floating Solar

-Overall, floating renewable energy is a far better option than land-based choices.
+Overall, floating renewable energy is a far better option than ground-based choices.
 The space used would otherwise be unusable, so it makes sense to put it to good use.
 Also, when solar panels are used to prevent algae growth, they reduce the amount of water that evaporates in the heat.

 Creating a sustainable way to produce electricity is always something to strive for.
 When set up correctly, floating solar platforms generate large amounts of clean energy that ultimately saves our environment.